The History Behind Judges, Attorneys and Prosecutors

 In trials, judges act as referees, balancing prosecution and defense while upholding due process.
 They also handle non-trial matters like warrants or settlements.
 Ensure procedural rules are followed and they do not represent parties.
 The judge purpose it to act as a neutral arbiter, to protect Due process, and Constitutional rights.

-The laws that are governing NJ Judges supposed to apply U.S. Constitution, New Jersey Constitution, New Jersey Statutes (N.J.S.A.), Court Rules and binding case law (precedent)
+The Hierarchy of laws that are governing NJ Judges supposed to apply U.S. Constitution, New Jersey Constitution, New Jersey Statutes (N.J.S.A.), Court Rules and binding case law (precedent)

 History